amamory-ampere/openmp-offloading/openmp_gpu/readme.md

 Then run the executable from nsight-sys to see the created threads and the GPU access.

-# Other sources for tesing GPU offloading
+# Other sources for testing GPU offloading

 - https://github.com/pc2/OMP-Offloading
 - https://crpl.cis.udel.edu/ompvvsollve/results/